 Conflict is gendered.
-It affects women, men, girls, and boys in starkly different ways; ways that often reinforce existing inequities that go beyond gender.
-Women are frequently at risk of gender-based violence, even more so in conflict.
-This makes everyday activities like going to the bathroom or collecting water potentially dangerous due to the increased risk of rape or sexual abuse.
+It affects women and men (and girls and boys) in starkly different ways; ways that often reinforce existing inequities that go beyond gender.
+Often at high risk for gender-based violence, women face even more peril in conflict.
+This makes even the most mundane everyday activities — like going to the bathroom — potentially dangerous situations.

 Women play key roles in conflict that are often different from men

 Those roles can change depending on the roles that women play during peacetime in any given society.
 We can point to this happening in the United States.
 Prior to World War II, the majority of American women remained out of the workforce and stayed in charge of domestic labor and raising their families.
 When American troops entered the conflict, however, 6 million women took on jobs that, until then, had been exclusively the domain of men.
 Rosie the Riveter is an enduring symbol of this shift.